codebarista-de/notrailingslashseourl/README.md

 Allows SEO URLs for categories without a trailing slash.

-Without this extension, category URLs that do not end with a trailing slash would lead to a 404 Not Found error page.
+Without this extension, category URLs that do not end with a trailing slash would_
+ * before 6.6.1.0 - lead to a 404 Not Found error page.
+ * [since 6.6.1.0](https://github.com/shopware/shopware/pull/3040) - yield the same page as the URL with a trailing slash, which might be penalized by search engines as duplicate conent.

 With this extension, those URLs will lead to the expected category page.
 The extension respects Shopware's SEO forwarding behavior setting, either a 301 redirect or a rel=\"canonical\" HTTP header.